fumlig/website/website/content/posts/markdown-test.md

     This is the second paragraph.

-!!! note
+!!! info
     You should note that the title will be automatically capitalized.

-!!! danger "Don't try this at home"
+!!! warning "Don't try this at home"
     ...

-!!! important ""
+!!! danger ""
     This is an admonition box without a title.

 #### Codehilite